aleksvidak/NlpTags/README.md

 2. Conversion of words into their basic form (lemmatisation),
 3. Working out the grammatical structure of sentences by annotating lemmas,
 4. Elimination of grammatical structures that don't represent noun phrases,
-5. Creation of graph where noun phrases represent nodes and number of occurences of two noun phrases in certain window in text represent graph edge between two nodes.
+5. Creation of graph where noun phrases represent nodes and number of occurences of two noun phrases in certain window in text represents graph edge between two nodes.
 6. Scoring the graph based on one of the given centrality measures,
 7. Returning the scored noun phrases in JSON format.